roodletoof/cig/README.md

 'fixed' rectangle (probably derived from the window size) and then perform splitting operations on that rectangle.
 Even a dynamic split that creates a draggable border, updating the local function-static variable (which is a normalized float) to let you resize sections.
+Also, the interface will be like immediate mode guis, with one exception from the way raygui works.
+The drawing operations are deferred, and called in the reverse order.
+This way the first gui function that captrues input can signal to the other function that input is captured, and the drawing of the gui elements can reflect the priority of the gui functions.
+Overlapping gui elements in raygui is the main painpoint imo.